engineeringwitharavind/hackerrank/README.md

 ![Hackerrank Logo](https://github.com/aravind-alpha/Hackerrank-Practice-Solutions/blob/master/hackerrank%20logo.png)

-This Repository Contains Hackerrank Practice Solutions done by me which will be eventually updated.
+This Repository Contains Hackerrank Practice Solutions which will be eventually updated as I solve.

 - [30 Days of Code](#30-days-of-code)